JDhal04/Sales-EDA/README.md

    - Product category performance

 3. **Visualization**
-   - Created bar charts, pie charts, histograms for trend spotting
+   - Created bar charts, pie charts for trend spotting

 4. **Insight Generation**
    - Identified high-value customer segments
    - Discovered best-selling product categories

 5. **Conclusion**
      Concluding the project with an explanation of the insights and results             obtained from the project.